 - do they have a comfortable area where they can do their work at home

 Create a schedule for them like having a call at the same time every morning to go over daily tasks.
 Maybe you’re capable of planning training sessions at the office once or twice a week with social distancing measures in place.

 It can be hard when working from home to connect with other co-workers, especially if you just started working at a company amid the pandemic.
 To make new employees feel welcome, you can set up weekly or biweekly virtual social meetings to help new employees integrate culturally with your other staff members.

-Want more entrepreneurial tips from Marc?
+Want more entrepreneurial tips?
 Click here to check out the Toronto Entrepreneurs Conference & Tradeshow YouTube Channel for more!